Update news for 2026 is that I plan to be available in, or near, the garden for peak bloom period Sunday July 6 through Sunday Aug 2 10am-4pm.

 existing visitors continue to come during bloom season, we will be able to

 maintain the garden.
-There are cost associated with garden maintenence.
+There are costs associated with garden maintenence.
 Typically, our peak bloom falls right

-around July 18.
+around the third week in July.
 It is better to be on the late side of that date as most of our own daylily creations are on the later side, by design.
 Kathy and I both focused on hybridizing later daylilies to extend the bloom season.

 and know you will do the same.